WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

       - Make sure an Airspy radio is plugged into a USB port.
 Execute the program to check that it is updated successfully.

-##  Running the Spectrometer from a Flash Drive

-  INSTRUCTIONS TO FOLLOW